 During the lease term in Riverton

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Riverton, the renter must allow us to enter the rental.
-Some justifiable reasons to come into rental are to:
+During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Riverton, the renter must allow us to access the rental home.
+Some good reasons to come into rental home are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Riverton.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental.
+However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Riverton.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you move a tenant into your investment in Riverton
+- Before you move a tenant into your rental property in Riverton

 - Collections and evictions